 Some of my hand made bags have been rather hasty projects for (almost) instant satisfaction, some took some more time to make and turned out to become much-used favourites.
-I make them mostly from natural fibres,
+I make them mostly from natural fibres, so they’re washable.

 There’s nothing worse than having to give up your beloved bag because it is taking on a grimy tinge.
 That aside, by making your own bag you can show off your individuality and creativity without having to slave for weeks on end.

 Knitted bags can be as stylish, funky or elegant as you like – it all depends on what yarns and embellishments you have in mind and how technical you want the knitting to be.
 25 Bags to Knit has bags for all levels – beginners to advanced knitters.

 I don’t like all of the designs, but its good that the book caters for a range of tastes.
 None of the bags are too elaborate, but are made to look more complicated than they are with a colourful array of yarns, patterns and embellishments.

 One that I really like is the simple orange clutch from the paperback cover with its simple moss stitch pattern and cute embroidered daisies.
 I want to knit it without handles, line it with cotton and put a zip in to make a small pencil case.

 Techniques used in the book include a lot of simple knit/purl patterns, some intarsia and Fair Isle and even knitting with beads and sequins and some simple embroidery.